Steve Kaufman: Early life

-Steve Kaufman was born in 1960 in The Bronx, New York.
+Steve Kaufman was born in 1960 in the Bronx, New York.
 Kaufman was the middle child, surrounded by an extended family, many of whom were painters and sculptors that were a significant influence on him and his views on art.
 His father died when he was four years old.
 His mother painted high fashion oils on canvas, and he was taught sculpting by his uncles.
 Kaufman commented on his family, "They taught me that to be an artist is to be always changing.
 So I tried all different forms of art and today I have 15 different styles that I work in.
 Art should always be about changing.
 A lot of artists will work in one medium their whole career, but I didn't want to ever get bored.
 I was taught that canvas is not the only thing to paint on."
-Kaufman had his first show at age eight, at a Jewish Temple in the Bronx.

-At the age of 8, he was sponsored by a synagogue and held his first one-man art show at a Bronx bank, presenting images that were later donated to the Jewish Holocaust Memorial in Brooklyn, New York.
+At the age of eight, he was sponsored by a Jewish temple in the Bronx, and held his first one-man art show at a Bronx bank, presenting images that were later donated to the Museum of Jewish Heritage.

-In 1975, Kaufman participated in a group graffiti art show at the prestigious Whitney Museum of American Art.
+In 1975, Kaufman participated in a group graffiti art show at the Whitney Museum of American Art.